piesrtasty/Rails-ToDos/README.md

 <code>gem install bundler</code>

-Inside of the applications directory install the bundle specified in the Gemfile
+Inside of the applications directory install the gem bundle specified in the Gemfile

 <code>bundle</code> (Which is a shortcut for 'bundle install'